Hemanath08/SIMULATION-OF-DIFFIE-HELLMAN-ALGORITHM/README.md

 # EX.10 SIMULATION OF DIFFIE HELLMAN ALGORITHM
 ## AIM:
 To implement key exchange between users using Diffie Hellman algorithm.

 ## ALGORITHM:
-•	Get the input for prime number p.
+•Get the input for prime number p.
-•	Calculate the primitive root of p that is g.
+•Calculate the primitive root of p that is g.
-•	Calculate private keys for both users using p and g values.
+•Calculate private keys for both users using p and g values.
-•	Similarly, secret keys for both users are calculated.
+•Similarly, secret keys for both users are calculated.

 ## PROGRAM:
 ```